 - Famous Last Words: “Here, hold my beer and watch this.”

 Mountain Lions (cougar, puma)

 These days, mountain lions are extremely rare.
 Ranchers killed off most of them a hundred years ago.
 Amazingly, we still have some, usually found in the mountains (that’s why they’re called ‘mountain’ lions).

 If you spot one at a distance on a hike, consider yourself most fortunate.
 If you spot a hungry one close up, consider yourself in serious trouble.
 I don’t need to go into detail here about what to do.
 Naturalist Dan Granger tells you precisely how to explain to a mountain lion that you’re not dinner in our Sabino Canyon video.
 Watch it.

 Gila Monsters are the only poisonous lizard in Arizona.
 The only other is the Beaded Lizard found in Southern Sonora.
-Gila Monsters are slow moving, but if they latch on to you, you will be hard pressed to "unlatch" them.
+Gila Monsters are slow-moving, but if they latch on to you, you will be hard-pressed to “unlatch” them.
 Consider yourself lucky if you run across one, slow if you get bitten.
-Gila Monster bites are not considered to be fatal to healthy humans, rather excrutiatingly painful.
+Gila Monster bites are not considered to be fatal to healthy humans, rather excruciatingly painful.

 A scorpion sting will not kill you.
 It will only make you wish you were dead.

 Then one day she was putting on some boots that had been lying on the floor for several days.
 Suddenly, I heard her scream in pain and terror as she tried frantically to extricate foot from footwear.
 You guessed it.
 A scorpion had made its home in the toe of the right boot and stung her on the foot.